 Section 19.01 REQUESTS FOR MEDICAL LEAVE.
-Upon presentation of a doctor's statement verifying the need for medical leave, the Employer shall approve requests for medical leave without pay to employees who have completed their initial introductory period and who have exhausted accrued sick leave, as required by law.
-Medical leave shall not be granted for more than six (6) months.
-Medical leave may be extended to a total of nine (9) months at the discretion of the Chief Executive Officer or Director of Human Resources.
+The Employer shall approve requests for medical leave with or without pay, as required by law.
+Medical leave may be extended beyond the time required by law at the discretion of the Executive Director or Senior Director of Administration.